syricano/belsy-final/README.md

 - Explore the restaurant’s menu and drinks
 - Register and login as users
 - Book a table online
-- (Admin) Manage bookings, menus, images, working hours, and contact information from a secure dashboard
+- (Admin) Manage bookings, menus, images, working hours, and Address information from a secure dashboard

 This project is built incrementally, beginning with user-facing features and admin control.
 Future phases may include eCommerce-style online ordering.